PyMamba/mamba-framework/docs/relnotes/index.rst

 * Fixed a bug in create SQL mamba-admin command when used with live (-l) option
 * Fixed a bug related with PyPy and it's lack of **set_debug** method in **gc** object
 * Now mamba-admin start and stop subcommands can be used inside valid mamba application directories only
+* Adding dependency to fabric package as docs will not build without it

 Deprecations
 ------------